codelastnight/learningjournal/src/content/blog/processing-first-look.md

 tags: ["code"]
 ---

-I'm trying out processing. i've never really used java and i come from a JS and c# world so i'm also not particually familiar with the js OOP syntax. even in c#, i don't deal with weird syntax bc c# has streamlined and modernized the DX so much. so this is me on the lookout for processing/java equivlents to the workflows i am used to.
+I'm trying out processing. i've never really used java and i come from a JS and c# world so i'm also not particularly familiar with the js OOP syntax. even in c#, i don't deal with weird syntax bc c# has streamlined and modernized the DX so much. so this is me on the lookout for processing/java equivalents to the workflows i am used to.

 lets see how processing(java) works: